GovReady/continuous-ato-kit/README.md

 Check that Jenkins is now running at `http://localhost:8080/` on the **Docker Host Machine**.

+We're running Jenkins in the foreground so you can watch the terminal output.
+Leave that running and open a new terminal for the steps below.

 #### Start the Security/Testing Server

 (TODO - not yet implemented)

 #### Start the GovReady-Q Compliance Server

 The **Compliance Server** is a Docker container running GovReady-Q. In this section we start the container, set up GovReady-Q, and begin a Compliance App.
-The Compliance App provides an API for storing build artifacts and generates a system security plan.
+The Compliance App provides an API for storing testing evidence and generates a system security plan.

 ##### Launch GovReady-Q